lemartinezm/lemartinezm/README.md

 ### Hi there 👋
 This is Luis.
-I'm a physicist and a self-taught developer.
+I'm a physicist and self-taught developer.

 - 🔭 I'm currently working on building my own project with MERN Stack.
 - 🌱 I’m currently learning React, NodeJS, Express and MongoDB.